Adrian Hong

 Adrian Hong Chang (b.
-1983 or 1984 in Tijuana), is a Mexican-American human rights activist of Korean descent.
+1983 or 1984 in Tijuana) is a Mexican-American human rights activist of Korean descent.
 He is known for his leadership of the political group Free Joseon, a self-described North Korean provisional government based in Los Angeles.

 Hong serves as managing director of Free Joseon and was previously head of Pegasus Strategies LLC, an advisory firm.
 His commentary calling attention to North Korean human rights abuses has been published in many American newspapers and magazines, including The Christian Science Monitor.
 He is a co-founder of the Street Symphony, a classical music group based in Los Angeles.
+Since April 2019, Hong has remained underground as a fugitive sought by Spain, North Korea, and the United States.
+His associates have reported that he faces assassination threats from the North Korean regime.

 Early life and education

-Hong's father, Joseph, was a Christian missionary and taekwondo champion, who immigrated to Tijuana, Baja California, Mexico.
+Hong's father, Joseph, was a Christian missionary and taekwondo champion who immigrated to Tijuana, Baja California, Mexico.
 He taught martial arts in Tijuana under the name 'El Tigre'.
 Hong was born in Tijuana in either 1983 or 1984, making him a Mexican national by birth.
 In 1991, at the age of seven, he immigrated along with his family to Chula Vista, California.